 Feed grain, which is meant for animals to consume, is safe for humans to eat.
 There is also something called “field run” grain that you can purchase.
 It has been handled less, and will still have dirt and debris in it, but it’s generally cheapest to purchase and can easily be washed at home.

-I thought I’d share this information with those of you who like me were oblivious, in case you come across a mill and plan on buying some of their wheat.
-Make sure that what you get is “untreated feed grain”.
+In case you come across a mill and plan on buying some of their wheat, make sure that what you get is “untreated feed grain”.